AplexOS/en/User's_Guide.md

 ## Illustration

-* Before you read this article, make sure you have read ["SBC-7109S-Linux4.4.12-Qt4.8.5 Quick Start Guide"] (Quick_Start_Guide.md)
+* Before you read this article, make sure you have read ["SBC-7109S-Linux4.4.12-Qt4.8.5 Quick Start Guide"](Quick_Start_Guide.md)
 * If you do not have a Print Circuit board or a corresponding development BSP package, please contact our business people, they will provide you with the relevant hardware, software resources.
 * The virtual machine operations involved in this article are operated on the following conditions:
   * Ubuntu 12.04 x64 virtual machine built with VMware
   * Account name: aplex
   * Password: aplex
   * The following commands are executed in the VMware Ubuntu 12.04 virtual machine
 * As a reader of this document, we will assume that you already have the following skills:
   * Familiar with and master the Linux shell command;
   * Familiar with the Linux ARM cross compiler development process;
   * Familiar with Qt Creator;

 ## Setup development environment